duck-wad/FEA-of-Euler-Bernoulli-Beams/README.md

 ## Displaying the Output
 - The run.py script calls "interpreter.py" which runs the post-processing activities.
 - The deformed shape of the beam is plotted along with the calculated reactions using matplotlib.
 - BMD and SFD are constructed as derivatives of a CubicHermiteSpline of the nodal displacement.
-SFD is constructed piecewise since CubicHermiteSpline only enforces second order continuity.
 - Results are exported to an output Excel file for further analysis if needed.

 ### Example Beam Deformed Shape